Posted on: Dec 5, 2023 | 3 mins | Written by: HDFC ERGO Team

-Some common OPD procedures which get covered in OPD plans are listed below.
+Some common OPD procedures which are covered in OPD plans are listed below:

-Several procedures relating to eyes, such as cataracts, glaucoma, chalazion, and laser treatments like photocoagulation, are covered in OPD plans.
+Several procedures relating to the eyes, such as cataracts, glaucoma, chalazion, and laser treatments like photocoagulation, may be covered in OPD plans.

 Some skin treatments can be done in OPD without getting admitted to the hospital.
-These are acne removal procedures and laser therapies for reducing wrinkles, scars, etc.
+These are acne removal procedures and laser therapies designed to reduce wrinkles, scars, and other skin imperfections.

 Tonsillectomy or removal of tonsils, removal of nasal polyps, and treatment of certain mouth and nose infections are common OPD procedures, and their expenses can be claimed from your insurance provider if you have OPD coverage.